nasa/harmony-gdal-adapter/unittest/README.md

 The unittest does test according to the message json file.

 requires:
-1.if you run the container version unittest in local environment, you need connect to ASF VPN-Full.
+1.if you run the container version unittest in a local environment, you need connect to ASF VPN-Full.

-2. you need define the EDL_USERNAME and EDL_PASSWORD in the unittest directory cd ${home directory of unittest}
+2. you need define environment variables in the unittest directory

-copy env_unittest .env_unittest file, and edit the file, replace edl_username and edl_password in the file export EDL_USERNAME=XXXXXXXXXXX export EDL_PASSWORD=XXXXXXXXXXX
+the environment variables are those in the harmony .env file.
+We provided the env.unittest.example as a template in the ${home directory of unittest}.

+cd ${home directory of unittest}

+cp env.unittest.example .env.unittest

+edit .env.unittest with your EDL_username and EDL_password

+source set_unittestenv.bash

+3. build the docker iamge asfdataservices/gdal-subsetter on the host

+cd gdal-subsetter

+bin/build_iamge

-Two ways to run the test:
+4. Two ways to run the test:

-1. run the unittest insider the docker
+a. run the unittest insider the docker

 from host